robinsonlakranew/change_detection/README.md

-# Project Title: Satellite Imagery Change Detection
+# Satellite Imagery Change Detection

 Project Goal:
 This project is the initial step towards a broader goal of understanding the effects of deforestation and wildfires.
 By focusing on wildfire detection through change detection, this project aims to lay the groundwork for future research and development.